-When there is a reasonable expectation (not a guaranteed expectation) of "Gain-sharing COLAs" being granted in the future, an actuary should recognize the likelihood and magnitude of future "Gain-sharing COLAs" in the measurement of fund costs and liabilities for both funding and accounting purposes.
+When there is a reasonable expectation (not a guaranteed expectation) of "Gain-sharing COLAs" being granted in the future by any retirement system, it is appropriate for an actuary to recognize the likelihood and magnitude of future "Gain-sharing COLAs" in the measurement of system costs and liabilities for funding purposes, provided the Gain-sharing COLAs are material and are actuarially measurable.
+They should be recognized in costs and liabilities for accounting purposes under a different standard (described below).